 What are club drugs?

-Club drugs are a group of drugs that are commonly found at parties, bars, nightclubs, and concerts.
-Most forms of the drugs are illegal and can cause serious illness or injury.
-In some cases, club drug use can lead to death.
-This can occur from one use, repeated use, or use with other substances, such as alcohol.
+Club drugs are a group of drugs commonly found at parties, bars, nightclubs, and concerts.
+They are often used for the purpose of getting high and impair your judgment.
+Most forms of the drugs are illegal and can cause serious illness, injury, or even death.
+This can occur from one-time use, repeated use, or use with other substances, such as alcohol.

 The main club drugs are: